Jacoby6000/sqlz/doc/src/main/tut/quickstart.md

   "org.postgresql.Driver", "jdbc:postgresql:world", "postgres", "postgres"
 )

-implicit val logger = scoobie.doobie.log.verboseTestLogger // queries will be logged using this logger.
+// queries will be logged using this logger.
+This logger is only accesible in test packages.
+You should not try to import it.
+Make your own logger! implicit val logger = scoobie.doobie.log.verboseTestLogger

 import xa.yolo._